Bryophyt3/Template_Hub/README.md

 <details>
 <summary></summary>

-	❓ - How do i add the templates ?
+	❓ - How do I add the templates?

 A: Simply copy the templates folder or the specific template file to your vault.

-	❓ - How do I use the templates ?
+	❓ - How do I use the templates?

 A: As a general rule, most templates need to be "Imported".
 In other words, make sure you have at least Obsidian native templates option enabled and configured.

-	❓ - Can I contribute to the repository ?
+	❓ - Can I contribute to the repository?

 A: YES!
 You are free to submit any template you use.